 February 2009 saw the application of a refresh for the second-generation Yaris, visualised by a gentle reworking of the headlights (see above) and the introduction of a new 1.3-litre Dual VVT-i engine with stop/start technology and a six-speed gearbox.

-Through downsizing and emissions-linked taxation, the supermini B-segment had evolved to become the most important sector in Europe.
-Over the past decade Yaris had consistently achieved five per cent of this fiercely fought segment and the new third-generation model was tasked with continuing, or improving, on that success.
+Through downsizing and emissions-linked taxation, the supermini B-segment evolved to become the most important sector in Europe.
+Over the past decade, Yaris had consistently achieved five percent of this fiercely fought segment and the new third-generation model was tasked with continuing or improving, on that success.

-Later revelations included the fact that around 95 per cent of all vehicles would be equipped with Toyota’s affordable Touch & Go multimedia system.
+Later revelations included the fact that around 95% of all vehicles would be equipped with Toyota’s affordable Touch & Go multimedia system.